What is a felony DUI or an Aggravated DUI?

-A first offense or second offense Driving Under the Influence or DUI is a Class A misdemeanor.
-However, the state can upgrade any charge of DUI to an aggravated DUI.
+A first offense or second offense Driving Under the Influence (DUI) charge is a Class A misdemeanor.
+However, the state can upgrade any charge of DUI to an Aggravated DUI.
 This is also referred to as a felony DUI.
 The charge increases from a misdemeanor to a felony based upon the specific circumstances of the case.
-For example, a first DUI can be upgraded to a felony if you are stopped either without a valid driver’s license, or if you cause an accident resulting in serious injury.
+For example, a first DUI can be upgraded to a felony if you are stopped without a valid driver’s license, or if you cause an accident resulting in serious injury.

-Difference between a misdemeanor DUI and a felony DUI:
+The Difference Between a Misdemeanor DUI and a Felony DUI:

 Can a felony DUI be reduced to a misdemeanor DUI?

 Yes.
 I often have felony DUI charges reduced to misdemeanor charges.
-However, I typically have to file a pretrial motion, such as a motion to quash the arrest.
+However, I typically have to file a pretrial motion, such as a Motion to Quash the Arrest.
 A Motion to Quash the Arrest is a request asking the judge to dismiss the case because the police officer did not have a reason to stop my client’s vehicle.
-Additionally, I can seek a dismissal based upon that the officer did not have a reason to believe my client was under the influence of alcohol or drugs.
+Additionally, I can seek a dismissal based upon the officer not having a reason to believe my client was under the influence of alcohol or drugs.
 Although I file this motion, I usually do not need to actually conduct the hearing.
 In most cases, the state’s attorney realizes I could win the motion and that the judge could dismiss the entire case, and they offer to reduce the case to a misdemeanor.

 Another way to have the case reduced is to submit a mitigation letter to the supervising prosecutor.
 A mitigation letter brings up all of your achievements in your life and contains information about your family and job and the circumstances of the arrest.